-B7 N River Rd North River Road south of Classick Drive could use bicycle lanes given the auto speed limit in this LTS 3 section instead of a wider paved shoulder that allows for parking that is not necessary given the development patterns.
+B7 N River Rd North River Road south of Classick Drive could use bicycle lanes given the auto speed limit in this LTS 3 section instead of a wider paved shoulder that allows for parking that is not necessary.
+It would be good to connect the Mountain of the Rogue Mt Bike trail and invite those that use this recreational facility to come into town on a bicycle.